-I was melancholy, resistant to waking up in the mornings when normally I would jump out of bed, eager to begin my day with a run.
-Two weeks in, I chastised myself out loud, “Oh damn,” and shaking my head as I realized the now obvious: I was in love with him.
+The melancholic resistant to waking up in the mornings for my normal run four-mile with friends only made it worse.
+Two weeks in, I chastised myself out loud, “Oh damn” as I stood there shaking my head slowly, realizing the obvious: I was in love with him.

 He did.
-Two weeks before he left, he whispered “I love you” first (Thank god).
+Two weeks before he left Texas, he whispered, “I love you” (first; thank god).
 I repeated the words back but I was hesitant; always afraid of losing myself in a relationship, I kept only toes in, sometimes whole legs, but never my whole self.

-Allan was different.
-Now that he’s dead, I wonder if he finally realizes that it was me who made the first move, calling his office number, leaving a voicemail meant to prompt a response.
+Of course, Allan was different.
+Now that he’s dead, I wonder if he finally knows that it was me who made the first move, calling his office, leaving a voicemail meant to prompt a response.
 I expected a phone call back yet was thrilled when he walked into my office, so sure of himself this scientist, determined to do what he had come to do: ask me out on a date.

-Now it was eight months later, August of 2008, and I had spent the last full week pretending that I wasn’t counting off the days until I could pick him up from the airport, a lack of appetite the only positive by-product of my pining.
+Now it was eight months later, August of 2008, and I had spent the last week pretending that I was not counting off the days until I could pick him up from the airport, a lack of appetite the only positive by-product of missing him.

-Now we were at Hill’s Cafe for this wedding reception, ornamental tunes from The Gourds playing live in the background, and us sipping frozen margaritas from one of the free-flowing liquor stands generously placed throughout the backyard by the wedding planner.
+Now we were at this wedding reception, ornamental tunes from The Gourds playing live music in the background, and us sipping frozen margaritas from one of the free-flowing liquor stands placed throughout the backyard by the wedding planner.
 A professional photographer roamed with his camera, stopping to ask if we would like a picture.

 Before we answered, I looked at Allan as he joked, in reference to my father, “Will I have to ask Lou for your hand in marriage?”